SuaveIO/suave/_includes/content.md

 ### The WebPart

-A web part is a thing that executes on a HttpRequest, asynchronously, maybe executing on the request.
+A web part is a thing that executes on a HttpContext, asynchronously, maybe executing on the request.

 {% highlight fsharp %}
-type WebPart = HttpRequest -> Async<unit> option
+type WebPart = HttpContext -> Async<unit> option
 {% endhighlight %}

 ### The ErrorHandler